MobilityData/elrond.gtfs.org/docs/getting_started/features/overview.md

 - :material-subway-variant:{ .lg .middle } __Continuous stops__

-    When a user can be picked up and/or dropped off between stops.
+    Indicate if a user can be picked up and/or dropped off between stops.

     [:octicons-arrow-right-24: Learn more](/getting_started/features/flexible_services/#continuous-stops)

 - :material-subway-variant:{ .lg .middle } __Booking Rules__

-    When users can reserve a trip on a demand-responsive service.
+    Indiate if users can reserve a trip on a demand-responsive service.

     [:octicons-arrow-right-24: Learn more](/getting_started/features/flexible_services/#booking-rules)